Pulp pay tribute to late bassist Steve Mackey at Finsbury Park gig

-Pulp paid tribute to late bassist Steve Mackey at their Finsbury Park gig last night (July 1).
+Pulp paid tribute to late bassist Steve Mackey at their Finsbury Park gig last night (July 1), as well as honouring those who attended London Pride.
+Check out the full setlist and footage below.

 Frontman Jarvis Cocker paused to speak about Mackey before the band played ‘Something Changed’.

 “We’re trying to do something that is a tribute to Steve Mackey’s memory,” Cocker began.
 “I tend to talk about him before this song, because this song’s called ‘Something Changed’.
-It’s about how somebody can enter your life and really change it all. [via Evening Standard]

-“This is the only Pulp song that people have ever stopped me on the street and said: ‘We got married to your song’.”
+It’s about how somebody can enter your life and really change it all.
+This is the only Pulp song that people have ever stopped me on the street and said: ‘We got married to your song’.”

 Mackey died in March at the age of 56.
 His wife, Katie Grand, had said he had been in hospital for three months prior to his death.
 He had previously announced that he would not be taking part in Pulp’s reunion shows.